SECURITYMADEINLU/DNS_WS/README.md

 # DNS_WS
 New DNS workshop

+License:
+The game concept, content, support documentation and all required documentation is licensed under a creative common CC 4.0 CC-BY-SA license

 Goal:
 Create a 1 hour long game focused on explaining to 16 (max) children aged 8-12 years old divided in 3 groups the basic technical functionning of DNS, how DNS can be controlled, how it can be abused.
 Focus as much on fun than on technical content.